StevenMayher/432-2022/projectB/proposal_plans.md

 Public | Yes
 Model 1 | A linear model fit using a Bayesian engine Out 1 | Ferritin level (in ng/mL), which is the protein that contains iron and is found in red blood cells.
-RQ 1 | Is higher daily alcohol intake associated with higher Ferritin levels in those ages 55-65 after adjusting for age, weight, and race-ethnicity?
+RQ 1 | Is higher daily alcohol intake associated with higher Ferritin levels in those ages 55-65 after adjusting for age, weight, and race-ethnicity and whether the subject has a liver condition?
-Model 2 | A logistic model fit using a generalized linear model and logit link Out 2 | Hepatitis B Core Antibody results, with 1 = Positive and 2 = Negative.
+Model 2 | A model for a multi-categorical outcome.
+Out 2 | HUQ051 from the Hospital Utilization and Access to Care data set from the questionnaire data sets.
+This is the number of times the patient has received healthcare over the past year.
+We plan to condense the levels to 3 rather than 9 levels currently listed.
+These levels will be (0-1 times: 374 samples, 2-5 times: 567 samples, 6+ times: 322 samples).
-RQ 2 | Is higher cocaine/heroin/methamphetamine use associated with a positive Hepatitis B diagnosis after adjusting for age, weight, race-ethnicity, and physical activity among US residents aged 55-65?
+RQ 2 |  Is higher cocaine/heroin/methamphetamine use associated with the number of times somone receives healthcare in a year after adjusting for age, weight, race-ethnicity, and physical activity among US residents aged 55-65?
 Samples | 1129 in model 1, 1132 in model 2
-Status | **REVISION REQUESTED**.
-Why NHANES 2017-18 instead of 2019-20?
-More importantly, you really need to select one outcome that isn't either binary or quantitative, and with NHANES you have an immense array of options in this regard.
-I want to see you demonstrate the ability to build at least one model (I'd have preferred two, but I'll settle for one) for a different type of outcome than you used in Project A. Please specify the predictors you plan to use in each case, making sure that there are at least two predictors in each model that are not part of the other model.
+Status | Dr. Love approved your revision on Canvas.
+See Canvas for his comments.

 [Back to Top](#project-b-plans)